remix-run/remix/docs/tutorials/jokes.md

 ### Parameterized Routes

-Soon we'll add a database that stores our jokes by an ID, so lets add one more route that's a little more unique, a parameterized route:
+Soon we'll add a database that stores our jokes by an ID, so let's add one more route that's a little more unique, a parameterized route:

 `/jokes/:jokeId`